iancullinane/project-zomboid-construct/README.md

 ---
 ### modFile

-A future update will allow for a list of custom mods.
+You can provide a list of mods.
+Place a file called `mods.txt` in `assets/` to load it.
+Otherwise the below modlist will be used.
 This file must be in a certain format (below) to be properly parsed.
 Currently this pacakge has the following `mods.txt` file embedded.
 If you want to change it.
 Mods are included in ther `server.ini` file:

 ---
 ```markdown